gsrohde/testBML/script/templates/README.md

 ### License

-The `%1$s` R package is licensed under version 2.0 or greater of the GNU General Public License.
+The `%1$s` R package is licensed under the MIT license, but includes or uses other software packages that have different licenses.
+See `LICENSE.note` for more details.